-Active shooter situations have become all too familiar in schools, hospitals, government agencies, businesses, and even churches.
 Like many organizations, the one described above had spent thousands of dollars on a surveillance system years ago, trained their security person on how to identify threats, weapons, and unusual or strange behavior, and had even built a special surveillance room with a wall of video displays to give staff more visibility into key areas of the building.

 So how did the intruder avoid detection?
 Unfortunately, the security person may have simply been focused on different cameras at the time, or possibly distracted by a phone call.

 Those kinds of circumstances are typical and highlight a big challenge security teams face when they’re in charge of watching over many areas at once.
 A wall of camera streams is a good start but if you’re depending on the human eye to catch every threat, your organization is at risk for a security breach.

 As more lawmakers, public safety officials, school administrators, facility managers, and business owners try to cope with the danger of random violent attacks, peace of mind can only come from preparation and control.

 Even though surveillance is widely seen as the first line of defense, it can fail unnecessarily if you avoid surveillance system upgrades.

 Decision makers tend to resist upgrading until they understand the potential of ‘smart’ data capabilities built into new surveillance cameras.

 Newer cameras do much more than just watch.
 They use artificial intelligence to understand and process what they see to quickly clarify and streamline where problems have been spotted.